monostream/emporium-docs/getting-started/installation.md

 ```

 ::: info
-Make sure you replace the helm release name and namespace with values matching your installation.
+Make sure you replace the Helm release name and namespace with values matching your installation.
 :::

-To completely get rid of all resources created by the Emporium helm chart, it's recommended to delete the corresponding namespace.
+To completely get rid of all resources created by the Emporium Helm chart, it's recommended to delete the corresponding namespace.
 You can do that by running the following command.

 ```sh
 kubectl delete ns emporium